winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 - *Type:* bool

-Unsafe mode to skip validation.
+Unsafe mode to skip validation (may lead to runtime errors).

 ---